kivra/developer.kivra.com/source/includes/_partner.md

 # Partner API

-The Partner API allows authorized partners to access and retrieve documents from the kivra inbox of companies.
+The Partner API allows authorized partners to access and retrieve documents from the Kivra inbox of companies.
 This is typically done to allow for further processing of the documents like for instance bookkeeping.

 A company must explicitly provide a partner with the right to access its documents, by switching on a corresponding option